-We are starting a sustainable fashion revolution right here in Selby and uplifting our charity shops to promote waste reduction and upcycling to create beauty out of preloved items.
+We are starting a sustainable fashion revolution right here in Selby and uplifting our second-hand shops to promote waste reduction and upcycling to create beauty out of preloved items.
 Are you in?

 Shop for the Future

-We have 14 charity shops in Selby, all working very hard to promote and raise money for excellent causes.
-The charities are local, regional, and national, and each charity shop has its own unique identity.
+We have 14 second-hand shops run by charities in Selby, all working very hard to promote and raise money for excellent causes.
+The charities are local, regional, and national, and each shop has its own unique identity.

-These charity shops also all face one recurring problem- unsuitable donations.
-Unsuitable donations cause waste and cost the charity shops money to dispose of.
+These shops also all face one recurring problem- unsuitable donations.
+Unsuitable donations cause waste and cost the shops time and money to dispose of.

-The Shop for the Future project seeks to tackle these issues through several strands: helping the charity shops sort through and dispose of their waste sustainably; bringing local residents, creatives, and organisations together to celebrate the charity shops, their contribution to Selby’s high street vibrancy, and seek out opportunities to reuse and upcycle second-hand items, and running a campaign to educate the public on what not to donate, so we can keep reducing waste long-term.
+The Shop for the Future project seeks to tackle this issues through several strands: helping our shops sort through and dispose of their waste sustainably; bringing local residents, creatives, and organisations together to celebrate our shops, their contribution to Selby’s high street vibrancy, and seek out opportunities to reuse and upcycle second-hand items, and running a campaign to educate the public on what not to donate, so we can keep reducing waste long-term.

-The project will start with a Trail Map to show all the different charity shop locations in Selby and end with a Sustainable Fashion show in Selby Abbey on Wednesday 12th November.
+The project has started with a Trail Map to show all the different second-hand shop locations in Selby and end with a Sustainable Fashion show in Selby Abbey on Wednesday 12th November.

 We are so excited to launch this project, and hope you will join us on this exciting and innovative journey towards stylish sustainability.